Simon-Paulin/gig_scraping/scraping/README.md

 2. Use the generator script for bulk additions
 3. Test with a single competition before mass deployment
 4. Update this README if adding new sports

-## 📄 License

-This project is part of the GIG Benchmark platform.